downshift-js/downshift/src/hooks/useCombobox/README.md

 If your items are stored as, say, objects instead of strings, downshift still needs a string representation for each one.
-This is required for accessibility messages (e.g., after making a selection).
+This is required for accessibility aria-live messages (e.g., after making a selection).

 **Note:** This callback _must_ include a null check: it is invoked with `null` whenever the user abandons input via `<Esc>`.